Yang-Raymond/1800_202430_21/README.md

 * The ability to change restrictions for each station using the Admin page.
 * The ability to have an order input into Scamps dispatching program called "SAFE" once it has been approved on the Manage Orders page.
 * A filter system for the "orderHistory.html" page.
 We had attempted to make a calendar that only shows orders between a selected date window but removed it as it was not functional.
 Additionally, maybe make a way to filter orders by product types.
 * Further develop the billing process.
-We had planned to carry this out on the "account.html" page but stopped as the billing process is very confusing in the fuel industry in general.
+We had planned to carry this out on an Account page but stopped as the billing process is very confusing in the fuel industry in general.
 * Further develop the "contactUs.html" page so that there is a real-time chat with a Scamp employee.
 Designed for future potential dealers to get in contact with Scamp.

 ## 7. Contents of Folder